AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/Manage-and-respond-to-comments.md

 4. Save the updated course.

-5. Select **Share** to update the review link, so reviewers see the latest version.
+5. Select **Share** to update the review link, so reviewers view the latest version.